 Your minimum pay rates are in your award or enterprise agreement.
 If there is no award or agreement for your job, you must get at least the National Minimum Wage.
-You can't agree to be paid less.
 Minimum pay rates are usually updated yearly.

-Find out what you should get at fairwork.gov.au/minimum-wages
+Find out what you should get at fairwork.gov.au/minimum-wages lovees